Deploy and configure Cisco IronPort with Area 1 as MX Record

 Instructions to update your MX records will depend on the DNS provider you are using.
 In your domain DNS zone, you need to replace your current MX records with the Area 1 hosts.
 This will have to be done for every domain where Area 1 will be the primary MX.

-When configuring the Area 1 MX records, it is important to configure both hosts with the same MX priority, this will allow mail flows to load balance between the hosts.
+When configuring the Area 1 MX records, it is important to configure hosts with the correct MX priority.
+This will allow mail flows to the preferred hosts and fail over as needed.

-Once the MX records updates complete, the DNS updates may take up to 36 hours to fully propagate around the Internet.
+Once the MX records have been updated with the new MX records, delete your old MX records and leave only the ones above.
+DNS updates may take up to 36 hours to fully propagate around the Internet.
 Some of the faster DNS providers will start to update records within minutes.
-The DNS update will typically reach the major DNS servers in about an hour.